ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **Default Dynamic Link (Dyn Link)**

-- OFF: turn off the default dynamic link (for bands of which the dynamic is enabled afterward, the dynamic link will be turned off by default)
+- `OFF`: turn off the default dynamic link (for bands of which the dynamic is enabled afterward, the dynamic link will be turned off by default)
-- ON: turn on the default dynamic link (for bands of which the dynamic is enabled afterward, the dynamic link will be turned on by default)
+- `ON`: turn on the default dynamic link (for bands of which the dynamic is enabled afterward, the dynamic link will be turned on by default)
 - You can also click on the label on the left to switch options

 > When the dynamic link for a band is on, adjusting the frequency or Q value of the main filter will correspondingly adjust the frequency or Q value of the side-chain band-pass filter.
 You can control the dynamic link of each band using the [dynamic link button](#frequency-band-drag-button).

+**Tooltip**

+- `OFF`: turn off tooltips
+- `ON`: turn on tooltips
+- You can select the language through the right-hand pop-up menu.
+If `System` is chosen, the plugin will attempt to use the system's display language if possible.

 #### Bottom Buttons